maxhr-0x90/TSaMP-Hugo/content/posts/quest/0x0002-tm/index.md

   is a partial function (i.e. we don't need to define all the transition from
   {{< math.inline >}}\((Q \setminus F)\){{< /math.inline >}}), that depending on
-  the symbol read and the current state gives the symbol to write, the next state and the movement of the Head (e.i.
+  the symbol read and the current state gives the symbol to write, the next state and the movement of the head (e.i.
 L: left, R: right and S: stay)

 And of course, it's possible to witness the power of this beast --at least partially-- on the [Turing Machine Simulator](https://turingmachinesimulator.com/).

-[^dream]: I dream of the day where the copyrighted royal amongi musical will prevail :pensive:
+[^dream]: I dream of the day when the copyrighted royal amongi musical will prevail :pensive:

 ## Upgrades

-But that's not all, it's possible to get an upgrade !
+But that's not all, it's possible to get upgrades !

 We can divide them into 2 categories.
 First, the conceptual upgrades.
 They help to think about a Turing machine without altering its inner workings.
-A simple example would be that on some machines the transition function doesn't allow the Head to stay.
-Even though it seems like a limitation, it's still possible for such a machine to simulate the action of staying in place (going back and forth with some state shenanigans should do the trick).
+A simple example would be that on some machines the transition function doesn't allow the head to stay.
+Even though it seems like a limitation, it's still possible for such a machine to simulate the action of staying in place (e.g. going back and forth with some state shenanigans should do the trick).

 The second type of upgrade is fundamental.
 They are useful if ones wants to give